Potato Salad with Green Beans, Kalamata Olives, Anchovy Caper Dressing

-One dish I might distinctly call American is Potato Salad, well that is if one refers to some of the similar yet distinct versions of the famous side dish often served at gatherings, picnics, and parties.
+One dish I might call distinctly American is Potato Salad, well that is if one refers to some of the similar yet diverse versions of this famous side dish served at seasonal gatherings, picnics, and parties.

-Mostly these Potato Salads were variations to include the use of different select type potatoes chopped hard-boiled eggs, assorted pickles, mustard combined with mayonnaise, or just plain overloaded mayonnaise.
+Mostly these Potato Salads were variations to include the use of different select type potatoes, chopped hard-boiled eggs, assorted pickles, mustard combined with mayonnaise, or just plain overloaded mayonnaise.

-I suppose if I am to out the Potato Salad snobs of my childhood I should too admit I was secretly probably the biggest among them, but not because I harbored any illusions of my own Mom making such superior, potato salad (although she actually made what some today might consider a more desirable healthy ‘light’ potato salad.)
+I suppose if I am to out the Potato Salad snobs of my childhood I should too admit I was secretly probably the biggest among them, but not because I harbored any illusions of my own Mom making such superior potato salad (although she actually made what some today might consider a more desirable healthy ‘light’ potato salad.)

 The key word that came to mind, and not so frequently used today was ‘Tomain’ poisoning which is actually spelled with a P, Ptomaine.
-Overladen mayonnaise mixed together with potatoes then transformed to ‘smushed’ was something I silently feared would bring on the ‘Tomain’ and so thus all together avoided, especially if it came with the addition of smashed up hard- boiled eggs, even worse, mustard mixed with what seemed like a giant sized jar of Hellman’s mayonnaise.
+Overladen mayonnaise mixed together with potatoes then transformed to ‘smushed’ was something I silently feared would bring on the ‘Tomain’ and so thus all together avoided, especially if it came with the addition of smashed up hard- boiled eggs, even worse, mustard mixed with what seemed like an entire giant sized jar of Hellman’s mayonnaise.
 Yuk.

-Everyone was avoiding ‘Tomain’ poisoning or regularly mentioning it in any event, when I was little; making it then surprising few made any connections with heavily laden mayonnaise based American food side dishes sitting out for hours in the hot sun and even more striking that folks so rarely ever became ill following these large annual ceremonious gatherings.
+Everyone was avoiding ‘Tomain’ poisoning or regularly mentioning it in any event, when I was little; making it then surprising that few others made any connections with heavily laden mayonnaise based American food side dishes sitting out for hours in the hot sun and even more striking that folks so rarely ever became ill following these large annual ceremonious gatherings.

-It’s only fair to clarify I’ve nothing against Hellman’s mayonnaise, and I even use it at home.
-Mayonnaise jarred or fresh in general performs its essence in many assorted foods and dishes, but for me, just so long as its not overdone or mixed in at such proportions as to make the true nature of the featured food ingredient something else altogether, including unrecognizable.
+It’s only fair to clarify I’ve nothing against Hellman’s mayonnaise, and I use it at home.
+Mayonnaise jarred or fresh in general performs its essence in many assorted foods and dishes, but for me, just so long as its not overdone or mixed in at such proportions to make the true nature of the featured food ingredient something else altogether, including unrecognizable.

 As I grew up and made my own American style version of potato salad I much tended towards that of my own mother and grandmother including some fresh chopped celery, onions or scallions, celery seed, chopped parsley, and a small amount of mayonnaise, perhaps with a touch of added vinegar for thinning and flavoring.